YEAR: 2015-16 URL: www.thehunt.com

 After handing the design files over to the developers, I was available as a support via Slack and Github, along with bi-weekly (or sometimes more frequent) check-ins.
 I was also finalizing the style guide and documentation of the project during this time.

-Today, The Hunt has 500k weekly users and helps young women express themselves through their choice of clothing and personal style every day.
-They help track down items by empowering a community’s collective knowledge.
+Today, The Hunt has 500k+ weekly users, a Web-App and an Android application.
+You can buy items found straight through the app and the Poll feature helps young adults express themselves through their choice of clothing and personal style every day.
+And the core feature of Hunts is better than before and is still powered by the community’s collective knowledge.

 POST REFLECTION UNINTENDED CONSEQUENCES